ircv3/ircv3-specifications/extensions/sts.md

 ### Mechanism

-When a client sees an STS upgrade policy over a insecure connection, it MUST first establish a secure connection (see the [`port` key](#the-port-key)) and confirm that the STS persistence policy is present.
+When a client sees an STS upgrade policy over an insecure connection, it MUST first establish a secure connection (see the [`port` key](#the-port-key)) and confirm that the STS persistence policy is present.

 Once a client has connected securely, and it has verified that an STS persistence policy is in place, it then MUST only use a secure transport to connect to the server at the requested hostname in future, until the policy expires (see the [`duration` key](#the-duration-key)).
 Once an STS persistence policy has been verified, clients MUST refuse to connect if a secure connection cannot be established to the server for any reason during the lifetime of the policy.